-- Make chipotle mayo sauce and refrigerate, covered, until ready to serve.
+- Make chipotle mayo crab cakes sauce by combining the ingredients until smooth.
+Refrigerate, covered, until ready to serve.
 (This can be made several days in advance).

 - Beat the remaining egg and add to a shallow dish.
 Add the panko bread crumbs to another dish.

-- Spoon about 1/3 of the mixture into your palm and flatten into a small disc, about 3 inches in diameter.
+- Spoon about ⅓ cup of the mixture into your palm and flatten into a small disc, about 3 inches in diameter.

 - Sprinkle the outsides of the crab cake patties with a tiny bit of cornstarch.